cathzzr2/TLDR-News/README.md

 4. Choose your preferred AI model and language
 5. Summarize to generate an instant AI-powered summary
 6. Save to bookmark the article and summary
+7. Share summaries with friends - the message is optimized for link previews in messaging apps

 ## 🛠️ For Developers